wwbustb/fmz-docs/doc/code_Instruction/Global Function.rst

 Supports the display of multiple charts.
 You only need to pass in array parameters like: ``var chart = Chart([{...}, {...}, {...}])``.

-A JavaScript example of using Chart to draw a spread price of two coins.two exchanges need to be added before run the robot.
+A JavaScript example of using Chart to draw the prices of two coins.two exchanges need to be added before run the robot.

 .. code-block:: JavaScript